Explore the key differences between CFD brokers and retail prop firms, including risk, capital requirements, and trading strategies for traders.

 When deciding between CFD brokers and retail prop firms, your choice depends on your capital, risk tolerance, and trading style.
 Here's a quick breakdown:

 - CFD Brokers: You trade using your own money, keep all profits after fees, and take on all risks.
-They offer leverage (commonly up to 30:1 in the EU, higher in some jurisdictions) and flexibility but require full account funding.
-U.S. residents generally cannot trade CFDs due to regulatory restrictions, so some seek offshore options that lack U.S. protections learn why CFDs are banned for U.S. retail traders.
+They offer leverage (commonly up to 30:1 in the EU/UK for major FX, higher in some jurisdictions) and flexibility but require full account funding.
+U.S. residents generally cannot access retail CFDs through regulated U.S. venues, so some seek offshore providers that may offer fewer protections learn why CFDs are typically unavailable to U.S. retail traders.

 - Retail Prop Firms: You trade with the firm's capital after passing an evaluation.
 Profits are shared (often 70–90% to the trader), and your personal financial risk is largely limited to the evaluation fee.
-Strict rules (daily loss limits, max drawdown) apply, and position-level leverage is typically lower than aggressive CFD offerings.
+Strict rules (daily loss limits, max drawdown) apply, and effective leverage is typically governed by position limits and margin rules rather than “maximum leverage” marketing.

 Quick Comparison